jdb/jdb.github.com/dependencies/bfs_dfs.rst

    an SQL client, then finding the solution.
 This solution is very fast.

-The algorithms will make use of the following primitives.
+The algorithms will make use of the following primitives:

-**prepare()** function adapts the input dictionary of dependencies into the almost same dictionary: except that 1. the values are set and that also that 2. the project with no dependencies are also set as keys with an empty set as the value
+**prepare(deps)** adapts the input dictionary of dependencies into the almost same dictionary: except that 1. the values are turned from list to sets, and 2. the projects with no dependencies are added to the dictionary with an empty set as the value.
+This function is called once, prior to the algorithm.

 .. literalinclude:: bfs_dfs.py
    :pyobject: prepare